 The four elements of Earth, Air, Water, and Fire are all important representations of nature used by many practitioners in their craft.
 Incense can be used in order to represent them all:

 - Earth = herbs and organic matter grown to make the incense

 - Air = smoke that moves through the atmosphere

 - Water = the element used to make combustible incense

 - Fire = used to light the incense

-This also comes in really handy if you find yourself traveling and wanting to set up a makeshift altar.
-By using incense, you eliminate the need for four separate representatives on your altar.
+This comes in really handy if you find yourself traveling and wanting to set up a makeshift altar.
+By using incense, you eliminate the need for four separate representatives if that is how you practice.

 I hope you’ve discovered at least a couple of new ways in which incense can aid you in your magickal practice!
 How do YOU use incense?
 Let me know in the comments!